Yamini2001/LeetCode-Solutions/README.md

 ## Find Kth Bit in Nth Binary String
 Return the kth bit in Sn.
 It is guaranteed that k is valid for the given n.

+## Special Positions in a Binary Matrix
+Given an m x n binary matrix mat, return the number of special positions in mat.